kcorkan/portfolioitem-tree-with-dependencies-v2/README.md

 ### App Settings
 * Hide Archived - hides archived portfolio items
 * Add Preliminary Estimate Size to titles
+* Filter Start Items by Release (if release scoped) - If true, this will filter the start item picker to only items that have lowest level portfolio items that match the selected release (or don't have low level portfolio items scheduled into a release if Unscheduled is selected)
 * Display Item names at all levels - Warning when using this the app can look cluttered
 * Dot Color - Determines what field or state should be used to color the node dots
 * Presentation View Settings